 Going back home from Zodiak through Mazowiecka street, I was explaining to Gina that for this coming war, one has to absolutely supply oneself with poison.
 And she laughed.

 When the war broke out, Ginczanka was in Równe where she had gone to stay with her grandmother for the summer holidays.
-She soon transferred to Lviv, where there were many Polish literates and artists.
+She soon transferred to Lviv, where many Polish literates and artists lived following German invasion.
 In early 1940, Ginczanka married Michał Weinzieher, an art critic much older than her.
 But she was involved with a Lviv printmaker, Janusz Woźniakowski.
-In the summer of 1942, during one of the biggest police actions, she is forced to flee the city of Lviv, after being denounced by the housekeeper.
-Ginczanka miraculously escapes death, and she records her traitor’s name in a poem.
+In the summer of 1942, during one of the biggest police actions, she was forced to flee the city of Lviv, after being denounced by the housekeeper.
+Ginczanka miraculously escaped death.
+She subsequently managed to preserve her traitor’s last name in a poem.

 Non Omnis Moriar...

-The poem survived by a twist of fortune.
-She kept in on a crumpled piece of paper, and one of her friends passed it on to the poet Julian Przyboś after the war.
+The poem itself survived by another miraculous twist of fortune.
+Ginczanka kept it on a crumpled piece of paper, and one of her friends passed it on to the poet Julian Przyboś after the war.
 Jarosław Mikołajewski comments on how the name of Chominowa became forever inscribed in the history of wickedness, and somewhat unjustly, the name was also made eternal in the history of literature.
 Ginczanka’s poem, which became her testament, is a masterpiece.

-It is an ironic twist of classic motifs from European literature and (such as Horatio), Polish Romantic poetry.
+It is an ironic twist of classic motifs from European literature and (such as Horace), Polish Romantic poetry.
 Non omnis moriar became one of the most important poems to describe the Shoah and wartime relations between people in Poland.
 Read the poem in English translation here.